-How Chadsgrove evaluates the effectiveness of its provision
+How Chadsgrove Evaluates the Effectiveness of its Provision

-The Governors and Senior Leadership Team carries out a rigorous annual evaluation of:
+The Governors and Senior Leadership Team carry out a rigorous annual evaluation of:

-Teaching and learning Whole school pupil progress Behaviour and safety Leadership and management
+Teaching and learning Behaviour and Attitudes Leadership and Management Personal Development Safeguarding

-This evaluation is reported in the School's Self Evaluation Framework document and School Development Plan both of which are carried out in consultation with the Governing Body and take into account the views of parents, school staff, Ofsted, Teaching Schools Alliance partners and the school's Self Evaluation Partner (an external consultant who regularly reviews the work of the school.)
+This evaluation is reported in the School's Self Evaluation Framework document and School Development Plan both of which are carried out in consultation with the Governing Body and take into account the views of parent carers/advocates, school staff, Ofsted, Training School Alliance Partners and the school's Self Evaluation Partner (an external consultant who regularly reviews the work of the school).

-Chadsgrove's arrangements for assessing and reviewing the progress of its pupils Pupils' academic work is marked regularly with work scrutiny carried out by the Senior Leadership Team to ensure that all pupils are making appropriate progress.
+Chadsgrove's Arrangements for Assessing and Reviewing the Progress of its Pupils

+Pupils' academic work is marked regularly with work scrutiny carried out by the Senior Leadership Team to ensure that all pupils are making appropriate progress.
 The Leadership Team also engage with teaching staff in order to discuss the holistic progress of pupils, particularly when they do not produce 'written' work that is able to be marked.